 - Symptoms occur most of the time on most days and have lasted at least two weeks; and

 - The symptoms are not due to a medication side-effect, or to drug or alcohol misuse, or to a physical condition such as an underactive thyroid or pituitary gland.
-(However, see section later on depression and physical conditions.)
+(However, see section later: 'Depression and physical conditions'.)

 Many people with depression say that their symptoms are often worse first thing each day.
-Also, with depression, it is common to develop physical symptoms such as headaches, palpitations, chest pains and general aches.
+Also, with depression, it is common to develop physical symptoms such as headaches, the sensation of having a 'thumping' heart (palpitations), chest pains and general aches.
 Some people consult a doctor at first because they have a physical symptom such as chest pains.
 They are concerned that they may have a physical problem such as a heart condition when it is actually due to depression.
 Depression is in fact quite a common cause of physical symptoms.
 But, the opposite (converse) is also true.
 That is, people with serious physical conditions are more likely than average to develop depression.

 Some people with severe depression also develop delusions and/or hallucinations.
 These are called psychotic symptoms.
 A delusion is a false belief that a person has, and most people from the same culture would agree that it is wrong.
 For example, a belief that people are plotting to kill you or that there is a conspiracy about you.
 Hallucination means hearing, seeing, feeling, smelling, or tasting something that is not real.

 The severity of depression can vary from person to person.
 Severity is generally divided as follows:

 - Severe depression - you would normally have most or all of the nine symptoms listed above.
 Also, symptoms markedly interfere with your normal functioning.